 We understand that financial issues can impact directly on your studies; therefore, financial planning is an important part of assuring academic success at University.
 We can provide you with the information and support that you need.

-When you apply for admission to NSCAD by the fall deadline of March 1, you are automatically considered for Entrance Scholarships.
+When you apply for admission to NSCAD by the early deadline of March 1, you are automatically considered for Entrance Scholarships.
 The current range of individual entrance scholarships is $500 to $6000 and some awards are renewable for each of four years of study, making our top award approximately $25000!
 After each year of study at NSCAD, more scholarships will be available for application by qualified students.

 The university awards about $100,000 annually to students, with more than 90 internal scholarships and bursaries available per academic year.
 External funding can also top $100,000 per year, with outside scholarships such as the Harrison McCain Scholarships in memory of Marion McCain, the Canada Graduate Awards, and other financial aid options.

 NSCAD University offers a number of internally offered scholarships to current students.
 Most internally offered scholarships require at least one full time semester of study before qualifying for an application.
 Applications are available for download in the right hand column of this page and for pick up in the Office of Student and Academic Services for the second calendar month of each semester (due on the last Thursday of the second month of the semester).
 Additionally, Travel Subsidy applications are available during the first month of each semester for travel related to courses or academics within the same semester.

 Travel SubsidiesThe travel subsidy committee approves applications for about $12,000 per year in travel subsidies for individuals and class trips.
 Many students also receive student loans, direct grants and work bursaries.The Travel Subsidy application forms are available for download in the right hand column of this page and are to be submitted to the Office of Academic Affairs and Research (the due date is the last Thursday of the first month of each semester).